Comprehensive Faculty Workload Policy

 2. The project team recommends Iona begin a process to examine its future aspirations and the potential impact on faculty instructional workload (including 3/3; 3/4; and other variations of instructional loads), research expectations, staffing patterns, and budgetary implications, in advance of the next strategic plan that will likely be developed in the 2016-2017 academic year.↩

 3. In their full report, the project team includes, as Addendum III, an illustration of such a formula.
-The final formula to be included in this policy will be developed by the Provost's Office in consulation with designated faculty leadership and OIEP and will be submitted to the governance process with a goal of implementing in the 2015-2016 academic year; no changes will be implemented to the current remissions included in the Faculty Handbook until a new policy has been approved.↩
+The final formula to be included in this policy will be developed by the Provost's Office in consultation with designated faculty leadership and OIEP and will be submitted to the governance process with a goal of implementing in the 2015-2016 academic year; no changes will be implemented to the current remissions included in the Faculty Handbook until a new policy has been approved.↩

 4. See the project team's final report for suggestions regarding small departments (four or fewer faculty members).↩

 - Updated February 2015